 Generally they are designed to have glass panels and mullions running from the top to the bottom.

-A french polisher is a craftsman who can assist to restore wooden furniture and timber flooring.
-‘French polish’ can also be a wood finishing technique that creates a highly polished or gloss surface by applying shellac and alcohol dentat with a variety of oils.
+A French polisher is a craftsman who can assist to restore wooden furniture and timber flooring.
+‘French polish’ can also be a wood finishing technique that creates a highly polished or gloss surface by applying shellac and denatured alcohol with a variety of oils.

 An island is the freestanding (or floating) cabinetry unit that sits within the centre of a kitchen.
 An island can be used for sitting at, for storage and even cooking or washing up if a hot plate or sink is installed.